 All applicants will be notified of the Foundation’s decision via email during February.
 The official grant date for the grants is always Magnus Ehrnrooth’s birthday on 6 March, which is the first day the grant can be received.
 Grant recipients will be informed via email with detailed instructions for the payment of the grants.

 Within one year of the grant period’s commencement, recipients must provide the Foundation with a written account of how the grant has been utilized.
 Additionally, recipients must, if necessary, provide an interim report to the Foundation on the progress of their research.
 The final report must be submitted through the application system one year after the grant period’s commencement.
 Failure to submit a report will negatively impact future grant decisions.
+Recipients of multi-year grants are obliged to annually give a report on the progress of the project to the foundation.
+The deadline for the first report is within one year of beginning the grant work period.

 The grant must be utilized within the following year from receiving it.
 If the grant is not utilized within this timeframe, it is considered returned to the foundation.